Who are we?

 How do we protect data?

 Security is a high priority.
-We take appropriate precautions to protect data from loss, misuse, unauthorised access or disclosure, alteration or destruction using the same safeguards as we use for our own proprietary information.
-All information you provide to us is stored on our secure servers and any payment transactions will be encrypted using SSL technology.
-Where we have given you (or where you have chosen) a password which enables you to access certain parts of the Website, you are responsible for keeping this password confidential.
+We take appropriate precautions to protect data from loss, misuse, unauthorized access or disclosure, alteration, or destruction using the same safeguards as we use for our own proprietary information.
+All information you provide to us is stored on our secure servers, and any payment transactions will be encrypted using SSL technology.
+Where we have given you (or where you have chosen) a password that enables you to access certain parts of the Website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

-Unfortunately, email and other electronic communications are not secure if they have not been encrypted and your communications may pass through servers in a number of different countries before they reach us.
-Although we will do our best to protect your data (and will use strict procedures and security features to try to prevent unauthorised access once we have received it), we cannot guarantee the security of your data transmitted to the Website and any transmission is at your own risk.
-We also cannot accept responsibility for any unauthorised access to, or loss of, data that results from a cause beyond our control, nor can we be held responsible for the actions or omissions of other users or third parties who may misuse your data which they collect from the Website.
+Unfortunately, email and other electronic communications are not secure if they have not been encrypted, and your communications may pass through servers in several different countries before they reach us.
+Although we will do our best to protect your data (and will use strict procedures and security features to prevent unauthorized access once we have received it), we cannot guarantee the security of your data transmitted to the Website and any transmission at your own risk.
+We also cannot accept responsibility for any unauthorized access to, or loss of, data that results from a cause beyond our control, nor can we be held responsible for the actions or omissions of other users or third parties who may misuse your data which they collect from the Website.

 To whom do we disclose your information?

-Payment details, including credit card numbers, are supplied direct to Stripe.
-We do not receive such information.
+Payment details, including credit card numbers, are supplied directly to Stripe by the user.
+We do not receive or store such information.
 However, to ensure your details are not being used without consent, your data may be supplied to relevant third parties, including credit reference and fraud prevention agencies, who may keep a record of that information.

 We may share your information with selected third parties, including:

-• e-commerce platform providers, webWebsite hosts and businesses which assist us in undertaking communications or monitoring the Website.
+- e-commerce platform providers, website hosts, and businesses that assist us in undertaking communications or monitoring the Website.

-Very important: If, as a user of the Website, you have booked a Service Provider to provide services to you, we will provide your contact details to the relevant Service Provider in order to enable them to attend at service visits and to contact you in relation to the services.
+- Very important: If, as a user of the Website, you have booked a Service Provider to provide services to you, we will provide your contact details to the relevant Service Provider in order to enable them to attend service visits and to contact you in relation to the services.
 We will also share the service provider contact details with you for the same purpose.

 Except as otherwise specifically included in this policy, this document addresses only the use and disclosure of information that you give to us, that we collect from you or that we receive from third parties.
-If you disclose your information to third parties, whether they are other users of the Website or other websites (including websites which link to or from the Website), different rules and/or policies may apply to their use or disclosure of your information and we do not accept any responsibility or liability for these rules and/or policies.
-Please therefore check them before submitting any data.
+If you disclose your information to third parties, whether they are other users of the Website or other websites (including websites that link to or from the Website), different rules and/or policies may apply to their use or disclosure of your information.
+We do not accept any responsibility or liability for these rules and/or policies.
+Please, therefore, check them before submitting any data.